-Practices will be planned for 3 years of implementation.
-Practices may be implemented on the same acres for the 3-year duration (required for nutrient management and prescribed grazing), practices may move with the rotation but must implement the same amount or greater acres in years 2 and 3, or two or more practices may be implemented on the same acres for the 3-year period alternating years (ex.
+For practices with 3 years of implementation, practices may be implemented on the same acres for the 3-year duration (required for nutrient management and prescribed grazing), practices may move with the rotation but must implement the same amount or greater acres in years 2 and 3, or two or more practices may be implemented on the same acres for the 3-year period alternating years (ex.
 Plant cover crops after corn harvest, no-till soybeans the following year).
-Eligibility requirements include that planned practices are newly adopted; not previously implemented on the acres by the current owner/operator and did not previously meet NRCS standards and specifications.